OBDS-Training/OBDS_Precourse_Setup/precourse/windows/r_setup_windows.md

 ## Installing Rtools

-You may see the following warning message when installing R packages on Windows.
+You will need to install the Rtools package to install some R packages during the course.
+If you do not you may see the following warning message when installing R packages on Windows.

 ```r
 WARNING: Rtools is required to build R packages, but is not currently installed.